viamrobotics/docs/docs/product-overviews/extending-viam/modular-resources.md

 ### Startup

-RDK ensures that any configured custom resources are started alongside configured built-in resources.
+RDK ensures that any configured modules are loaded automatically on startup, and that configured modular resource instances are started alongside configured built-in resources instances.
-This includes ensuring that any custom APIs and models are registered (made available for use in configuration).
-Once the RDK has registered and started all modules, normal robot loading continues.

 ### Reconfiguration

-When you reconfigure a Viam robot (meaning, when you change its configuration), the behavior of modular resources versus built-in resources is equivalent.
+When you reconfigure a Viam robot (meaning, when you change its configuration), the behavior of modular resource instances versus built-in resource instances is equivalent.
-This means you can add, modify, and remove a modular resource from a running robot as normal.
+This means you can add, modify, and remove a modular resource instance from a running robot as normal.

 ### Shutdown

-During robot shutdown, the RDK handles modular resources similarly to built-in resources - it signals them for shutdown in topological (dependency) order.
+During robot shutdown, the RDK handles modular resource instances similarly to built-in resource instances - it signals them for shutdown in topological (dependency) order.

 ## Modular resources examples